pmarkert/hyperpotamus/README.md

 or called multiple times asynchronously (for stress testing).

 ##CLI interface
-There is also a sample command-line interface that can be used to test out your scripts or do some basic web-scraping, but it isn't quite ready for prime-time yet.
-To use it
+There is also a command-line interface that can be used to test out your scripts or do some basic web-scraping.
+Running the command gives you some usage information.

-    hyperpotamus /path/to/script.yml "url encoded session values" "output format string"
+    # Process a script, passing in key1,key2 as initial session data and echo out the formatted string at the end, double-verbose
+    hyperpotamus /path/to/script --qs "key1=value1&key2=value2" --echo "Key1 was <% key1 %>" -vv

+--qs means to initialize the session with the specified key/value pairs.
 The url encoded session values should be in the format of a querystring i.e. key1=value1&key2=value2.
-(NOTE: Put this in quotes if you don't want the
-& to be interpreted by your shell.)
+(NOTE: Put this in quotes if you don't want the & to be interpreted by your shell.)

-If you leave off the "output format string", then you will see some diagnostic information about the requests and responses from your script.
-If you do specify an output format string then the only output will be the result of your format string interpolated with the final session values at the end of the script.
-You can use this to store and record scraped values.

-    hyperpotamus capturing_data_from_the_response.yml "favorite_verse=Colossians%203%3a23" "Request_Id is <%=request_id%>"

-##Todo
+--echo means that when the whole script has finished running, interpolate the given string and print the results

+-v is the same as --verbose. -vv is double-verbose.

+    # Process a script, reading in session values from a .csv file (with headers), save "emitted" text to out.csv
+    hyperpotamus -f script.yml --csv input.csv --out out.csv

+--out saves any emitted text from the script.
+There is an "emit" action that will return the results of an interpolated string.
+This is useful for saving data from your session (i.e. you are screen scraping to build a .csv file).
+If you do not specify --out, emitted text goes to stdout.

+##TODO
 There are still a few features left to be added:
-* Capture/validate using XPath against JSON responses
-* Better handling for redirects (auto-follow option)
 * Testing and support for cookie containers
+* Finish out documentation
+* More unit-test coverage
+* Finish the handler "plug-in" setup to allow for the addition of custom handlers and disabling of unsafe handlers (like save and function).
+* Options to limit script execution to prevent indefinite loops, long-running scripts, etc.
+* Some more work around the interpolation logic to allow for specific array access, splits, manual array building, randomized array access
-* Configurable support for Javascript functions for validation/captures
+* Add support for "think-time" and parallelism limiting to throttle-back traffic.

+#### Hyperpotamus is still in the pre-release stage
+NOTE: I am building this library for my own purposes and have decided to open-source it while I am in process, instead of waiting until I have a stable release to present.
+API stability and options will be in flux until I mark the module as a 1.0 release.
+Documentation is lagging a bit behind the current codebase, until I stabilize things a bit more, so if something doesn't work for you as expected, there's a good chance "it's not you... it's me". :)
+Hyperpotamus is a node.js library that enables you to automate sending HTTP requests and to verify/capture data in the responses.
+Hyperpotamus scripts are written as simple YAML files.